-Place: New Delhi Date: 01/09/2020 For and on behalf of the Board of Directors

-Phoenix International Limited

-Sd/Narender Kumar Makkar
+Sd/- Sd/- Sd/Narender Kumar Makkar Paruvatharayil Mathai Alexander

-Director

-(DIN-00026857)

-(DIN-00050022)
+Director Chairman (DIN-00026857) (DIN-00050022)

+Page 18

 REPORT ON CORPORATE GOVERNANCE

 (1) CORPORATE GOVERNANCE:

 Sound Corporate Governance practices are guided by culture, conscience and mindset of an organization and are based on Principles of openness, fairness, professionalism, transparency and accountability with an aim to building confidence of its various stakeholders and paving way for its long-term success.
 In Phoenix International Limited, Corporate Governance is defined as a systematic process by which companies are directed and controlled keeping in mind the long-term interests of all their stakeholders.
 Achievement of excellence in good Corporate Governance practices requires continuous efforts and focus on its resources, strengths and strategies towards ensuring fairness and transparency in all its dealings with its stakeholders including society at large.
 Corporate Governance has indeed assumed greater significance as the world has moved towards closer integration and free trade.